djndl1/CSNotes/os/concepts/memory_management.md

   - simple but inefficient both in memory and during searching: a large region of free memory requires a large number of bits; searching for a free region of certain size requires iterating over many consecutive bits.
 One has to measure/represent a hole by many bits.

 - _linked list_: a sorted linked list of allocated and free memory segments, where a segment either contains a process or is an empty hole between two processes.
-The node would look like `(State, StartAddress, SegmentLength, PointerToNextNode)`.
+The node looks like `(State, StartAddress, SegmentLength, PointerToNextNode[, PointerToLastNode])`.
+Freed segments can be easily merged with free neighbors.
 There are several algorithms to allocate memory for a created process.
    - First fit: use the first hole that is big enough
-   - Next fit: search the list from the place where it left off last time instead of always at the beginning; worse than first fit
+   - Next fit: search the list from the place where the last search ended instead of always at the beginning; worse than first fit
-   - Best fit: take the smallest appropriate hole among the entire list; resulting in more wasted memory than first/next fit
+   - Best fit: take the smallest appropriate hole among the entire list; resulting in more wasted memory than first/next fit due to very small useless holes
    - Worst fit: take the largest available hole so that the new hole will be big enough to be useful; not very good either
-   - Quick fit: maintains separate lists for some of the more common sizes requested.
-The downside is expensive merge during deallocation due to segment nodes not being sorted.
+   - Quick fit: a more refined best fit with partial sorting.
+It maintains separate lists for some of the more common sizes requested.
+The downside is expensive merge during deallocation due to segment node neighbors not being linked as neighbors.
    - Allocated segments and unallocated holes can be maintained in separate lists.
 The hole list may be sorted to allow best-fit to quickly find the first as the best-fit hole.
 The downside is inefficient deallocation where a freed segment has to be removed from the process list and inserted into the hole list, with possible merging.
+   - the hole list nodes can be stored at the beginning of a hole instead of being stored in a dedicated memory region.

 # Virtual Memory